-So this illustrates on the one hand kubelet’s determination: it’s still trying after seventeen hours, and on the other hand Kubernetes’ concern over resource usage: events get deleted after one hour.
+So this illustrates Kubelet’s determination: it’s still trying after seventeen hours, and on the other hand Kubernetes’ concern over resource usage: events get deleted after one hour.
 Sadly this means we don’t see the details of the error message any more.

 Events are stored using the Kubernetes object model, just like Deployments and Pods are.
-We can look at what’s inside an Event using kubectl:
+We can look at what’s inside a Kubernetes Event using kubectl:

 $ kubectl get event/podinfo-84b5bccbfd-rgb42.166185b1cd1dc668 -o yaml apiVersion: v1 kind: Event metadata: name: podinfo-84b5bccbfd-rgb42.166185b1cd1dc668 namespace: default type: Normal count: 4636 firstTimestamp: "2021-02-07T16:59:00Z" lastTimestamp: "2021-02-08T10:39:04Z" message: Back-off pulling image "example" reason: BackOff source: component: kubelet host: node1 involvedObject: apiVersion: v1 kind: Pod name: podinfo-84b5bccbfd-rgb42 namespace: default

-As you see, each event is an object that lives in a namespace, has a unique name, and fields giving detailed information:
+As you see, each Kubernetes Event is an object that lives in a namespace, has a unique name, and fields giving detailed information: